AequilibraE/aequilibrae/docs/source/softwaredevelopment.rst

 Finally
 ~~~~~~~~~

-A lOT of the structure around the documentation was borrowed (copied) from the excellent project `ActivitySim
+A LOT of the structure around the documentation was borrowed (copied) from the excellent project `ActivitySim
 <https://activitysim.github.io/>`_